 When you need medical attention or have trouble removing a leech, a doctor can use medical instruments to remove leeches in hard-to-reach places.

-Once a doctor removes the leech and cleans the wound, treatment will depend on the wound and your reaction to it.
-Your doctor might suggest:
+Once a doctor removes the leech and cleans the wound, treatment will

 Contact a medical professional if you’re unable to remove a leech, experience any signs of infection, or have an allergic reaction.